Rowno/architect/README.md

 ------------------
 Architect started life as a simple page for testing Mustache templates, but quickly evolved into a web app for editing templates in all the popular Javascript templating engines.

-Architect was made using vanilla DOM methods (no jQuery) and without any polyfills.
+Architect was made using native DOM methods (no jQuery) and without any polyfills.
 I did this as a learning experience and to avoid jQuery and polyfill bloat.
 Since the app is targeted at web developers, browser support shouldn't be a problem (if you're a web developer using an outdated browser, shame on you!).

 Below are all the HTML5 features and open source components used by Architect, and what they're used for: